Balakumaran-17/url-shortener-analytics/README.md

 5. **Interactive Graphs**: View detailed analytics charts, change browsers/devices, and export visitor click history CSVs.
 6. **Dark Mode toggle**: Toggle themes and verify persistence.

+## Demo Login Credentials

+Use the following credentials for testing:

+Email: demo@example.com # Multiple sample short links are already available in the dashboard after login for testing and evaluation.
+Password:password123

+Email:new@user.com # new user
+Password:user123

+Note: These are sample credentials created only for evaluation purposes.

 # URL Shortener & Analytics Platform

 ## Demo Video